deployKF/website/content/guides/getting-started.md

 ### About ArgoCD

-[ArgoCD](https://argo-cd.readthedocs.io/en/stable/) is an extremely widely-used tool that helps you programmatically manage the applications deployed on your cluster.

-??? question_secondary "Why does deployKF use Argo CD?"

-    We use [Argo CD](https://argo-cd.readthedocs.io/) to manage the state of the platform.

-    ArgoCD gives us a pre-built system to determine the sync-state of the apps we deploy (if resources need to be updated), and also makes cleaning up old resources much easier.

-    Argo CD is a great tool for this job given its [__widespread adoption__](https://github.com/argoproj/argo-cd/blob/master/USERS.md), and __well designed interface__ for visualizing and managing the current state of your cluster.

-    In the future, we plan to support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), or even build a deployKF-specific solution, but we have initially chosen to use Argo CD due to its overwhelming popularity.

-??? info "Argo CD vs Argo Workflows"

-    It's important to note that _Argo CD_ is NOT the same as _Argo Workflows_, they just have similar names:

-    - [__Argo CD__](https://argo-cd.readthedocs.io/en/stable/) is a __GitOps Tool__, it manages the state of Kubernetes resources
-    - [__Argo Workflows__](https://argoproj.github.io/argo-workflows/) is a __Workflow Engine__, it defines and runs DAG workflows in Pods on Kubernetes

-### About ArgoCD Applications

-The main config for ArgoCD is the [`Application`](https://argo-cd.readthedocs.io/en/stable/user-guide/application-specification/), a Kubernetes [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that specifies Kubernetes manifests that ArgoCD should deploy and manage (typically from a git repository).

-An _"app of apps"_ is a pattern where a single ArgoCD `Application` contains other `Application` definitions, this is typically done to make bootstrapping large applications easier.
+Learn more _["about ArgoCD"](./dependencies/argocd.md#what-is-argo-cd)_ and _["how deployKF uses ArgoCD"](./dependencies/argocd.md#how-does-deploykf-use-argo-cd)_ on the dedicated page.

 ### deployKF Versions

-The "source version" chooses which version of the deployKF generator will be used.
-Each version may include different tools, and may support different versions of external dependencies (like Kubernetes, Istio and cert-manager).
+Each deployKF "source version" may include different tools, and may support different versions of cluster dependencies.

-The [version matrix](../releases/version-matrix.md) lists which tools and dependency versions are supported by each deployKF release.
+The [version matrix](../releases/version-matrix.md) is a list of which tools and versions are supported by each deployKF release.

-Specific information about each release (including important upgrade notes), can be found in the [deployKF generator changelog](../releases/changelog-deploykf.md).
+The [deployKF changelog](../releases/changelog-deploykf.md) gives detailed information about what has changed in each release, including important tips for upgrading.

+!!! tip "Be notified about new releases"

+    Be notified about new deployKF releases by watching the [`deployKF/deployKF`](https://github.com/deployKF/deployKF) repo on GitHub, at the top right, click `Watch` → `Custom` → `Releases` then confirm by selecting `Apply`.

 ### Generate & Apply Manifests